Dream-Invent-Inspire/dii.storage/README.md

 * **Infrastructure Auto-Creation** — Allows the automatic creation of CosmosDB Database and Container at startup.

+  * Includes support for custom container names and time-to-live (TTL) settings.

 * **Abstract Adapter** — Provides an abstract adapter optimized to take advantage of dii.storage.

   * Features common access patterns with Get, Create, Replace, Upsert, Patch and Delete APIs.